tdwg/vocab/documentation-specification.md

 **Term version IRI** (required if defined by the containing vocabulary) - The HTTP IRI that identifies the version of the term that is currently in force.

 **Modified** (required if defined by the containing vocabulary) - The date in ISO 8601 Date format on which the most recent version of the term was issued.

+**Decision** (required if the term was created or modified as the result of an Executive Committee decision) - The HTTP IRI representing the record of the decision affecting the term.

 **Definition** (required) - The normative definition of the term, written in English.
 The definition should include precisely the wording required to describe the class, property, or concept.
 Additional informative content should be presented in comments or notes.